How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-In a negotiation for a salary It is important to be confident and articulate.
-Be clear about your experience of accomplishments and your expectations.
-It is important to keep a positive attitude throughout this conversation to ensure that your employer isn’t seeming insecure.
+In a negotiation for a salary, it’s important to be confident and clear.
+Make sure you are clear about your past experiences, achievements and job expectations.
+It’s important to maintain a positive attitude throughout this conversation to ensure that your employer isn’t seeming unfriendly.

-If the employer cannot agree to your requested salary or compensation package, remaining flexible and open-minded will help open the door to dialog.
-You could ask about alternative incentives like performance-based bonus arrangements instead of Base salary(? ).
+If your employer isn’t able to agree to your requested salary or compensation plan in full being flexible and open will allow for discussions.
+You could ask about alternative incentive options such as performance-based bonuses or arrangements instead of the Base salary(? ).

-You must remain professional throughout the negotiation process - regardless of how successfully or not: getting too defensive or making unreasonable demands will likely lead to a negative outcome for everyone involved.
+Be sure remain professional throughout the negotiation - regardless of how well or not: fighting too much or imposing unreasonable demands is likely to result in an unfavourable outcome for everyone who is involved.

 Practice active listening